E-government: Iran

 In 2002, Iran published a detailed report named TAKFA (Barnameye Tose-e va Karborde Fanavaie Etela’at) in which it was predicted that most of the government bodies would try to virtualize their services as soon as possible.
 However, based on the reports by UN bodies, Iran has failed in recent years to meet the average standards of e-government.
 In 2008, the Supreme Council of Information released a report which criticized the government for its poor advancement in employing new communication technologies for administration purposes.

 In 2016, Iran launched the National Information Network and improved the quality and speed of internet access.
 In 2017 Iran introduced phase one of e-government including E-Tax, E-Customs, E-Visa, E-Government Portal, and a mobile application to modernize Iran's government services.

 The Iranian government plans to introduce other phases of E-gov soon.

 Iraq

 The Iraqi E-government citizen program was established to "eliminate bribery and favoritism and end the citizens' suffering in going back repeatedly to directories", the interface lets the citizen send requests and complaints, it can also be used for issuing identity cards, driving licenses and passports.

 Jordan

-Jordan has established its e-government program since 2002. many governmental services are provisioned online.
+Jordan established its e-government program in 2002.
+Many governmental services are provisioned online.